-And leaky gut is now how the condition is described, when particles that are not meant to be inside of your bloodstream inside of your body that are meant to be contained in your gut from your esophagus right down to your anus when they escape when they’re not meant to be anywhere else, but inside your gut and they escape and go into the bloodstream.
+And leaky gut is now how the condition is described when particles that are not meant to be inside of your bloodstream inside of your body that is meant to be contained in your gut from your esophagus right down to your anus when escaping when they’re not meant to be anywhere else, but inside your gut and they escape and go into the bloodstream.

-You got it up?
-You got it?
-That’s exactly exactly correct.
+Did you get it up?
+Did you get it?
+That’s exactly correct.
 And then what’s fascinating is that once you stop the crap entering into the bloodstream, and I say crap, like, it’s just, you know, a lot of it is, is food particles that have just been incompletely digested.
 A lot of it, however, is, you know, pathogenic bacteria.

-The proteins are very small, bacterial, it can have proteins in its lining of its shell around the outside.
+The proteins are very small, and bacterial, it can have proteins in the lining of its shell around the outside.
 And this also can create problems with the immune system.
-And so what’s really interesting And this is where the the crux of my whole approach lies.
-And this is this is the fuel that made me so determined that I could heal this disease is because when you stop eating, when you have rheumatoid arthritis, the pain completely goes away.
+And so what’s really interesting And this is where the crux of my whole approach lies.
+And this is the fuel that made me so determined that I could heal this disease because when you stop eating when you have rheumatoid arthritis, the pain completely goes away.

 Okay, now, this is profound.
 This is like this.
 This is so profound that in the absence of having stuff entering the bloodstream, the body stops at attack.
 Wow.
 Okay, now, now, I could say with a fair degree of confidence, that 95% of rheumatologists that treat this disease around the world don’t know that

-Yeah, one of the issues with most people with rheumatoid, there’s two extremes normally with their weight.
-Those who have developed an understanding about the pain and food consumption relationship all end up skinny, because when you’ve worked out that the more you eat, the more pain you’re in. over a long period of time, you’re naturally making choices to eat less food or to eat less calories, and whether it’s subconscious or conscious.
+Yeah, one of the issues with most people with rheumatoid, is there are two extremes normally with their weight.
+Those who have developed an understanding of the pain and food consumption relationship all end up skinny, because when you’ve worked out that the more you eat, the more pain you’re in.
+Over a long period of time, you’re naturally making choices to eat less food or to eat fewer calories, whether it’s subconscious or conscious.
 That’s what you see.
 You see a lot of skinny people with rheumatoid arthritis.

 And then like the body going into this sort of instinctive, instinctive you guys are going Hey, Food Association pain, let’s just not let him think about it, but let’s just make him eat less.
-And as a result, we’ll have less pain to go for is the body again trying to go another step of self healing, but we haven’t worked it out yet we haven’t potentially paid attention to what our body’s saying.
+And as a result, we’ll have less pain to go for if the body again tries to go another step of self-healing, but we haven’t worked it out yet we haven’t potentially paid attention to what our body’s saying.